 - Playing in Junior 'A' (USHL, BCHL, AJHL, etc.)

-Welcome to the April 2014 edition of On the Rush.
-With the postseason underway, this will be the final column for the 2013-14 season.
-As such, this edition will focus on prospects at various levels of competition who exceeded expectations or fell behind a bit over the course of the entire season.
+Welcome to the first edition of On the Rush for the 2014-15 season.
+For those unfamiliar, On the Rush focuses on prospects at various levels of competition who exceeded expectations or fell behind a bit in the past month.

 Hockey’s Future presents the top group of the 2014-15 Fall NHL team rankings.
 The teams are ranked by the overall quality of their prospect pool as voted on by the HF staff.
 For reference, the top five prospects are listed.
 To be eligible, a prospect must meet HF’s prospect criteria.
 The ranking is done twice a year, in the Fall and Spring.
 Each team’s rank from the previous rankings is listed in parentheses.

 The Columbus Blue Jackets have a well-rounded system.
 Although Alexander Wennberg and Marko Dano will likely graduate from their prospect status after opening the 2014-15 season in the NHL, Columbus concentrated on reinforcing its pool of young talent in the 2014 NHL Draft.
 From sizable, gritty players to smooth skating, offensive-minded skaters, the Blue Jackets have a good amount of depth throughout.
 They also have plenty of competition among their prospects in net.